Kruptein/PlanarAlly/docs/getting_started.rst

 Most important UI elements are immediately visible.
 We have a button in the topleft that opens a settings menu when pressed, in the topright there is a slider that controls your zoom level and in the lower right there is a selection of tools that you can use.

+The DM has an additional UI element in the lower left corner, which can be used to change layers.

 We'll give a brief overview of these UI elements soon, there is however another UI element that is currently not visible!

 When you select a token that you own, a red border will be drawn around the token to visually give a reminder of what you have selected and on top of that